ChangyaoTian/VL-LTR/README.md

 Download the `places365_standard` data from [here](http://places2.csail.mit.edu/download.html).

-Then download and extract the wiki text [(link)](https://github.com/ChangyaoTian/VL-LTR/releases/download/text-corpus/places.zip) into the same directory.
+Then download and extract the [wiki text](https://github.com/ChangyaoTian/VL-LTR/releases/download/text-corpus/places.zip) into the same directory.
 The directory tree of data is expected to be like this (almost the same as ImageNet-LT):

 ```
 ./data/places/